MaP-science/MaPWebsite/_pages/home.md

 <br>

 ## Affliliations:
-The Microstructure and Plasticity (MAP) group is split between two research faciliates: the Danish Research Centre for Magnetic Resonance based at Hvidovre Hospital and DTU Compute at the Danish Technical University.
+The Microstructure and Plasticity (MAP) group is situated at two research faciliates: the Danish Research Centre for Magnetic Resonance based at Copenhagen University Hospital Hvidovre and the Visual Computing section at the Danish Technical University (DTU).

 <div class="row">